Jorge M. Pérez: Art collecting and philanthropy

 In December 2011, Pérez donated $35 million in cash and art to the Miami Art Museum to support the construction of its Herzog & de Meuron-designed building.
 The museum was subsequently renamed the Pérez Art Museum Miami (PAMM).
-In 2016, Pérez donated 200 works of Cuban contemporary art (valued at $5 million) from his collection to the museum, while pledging an additional $10 million donation to support the acquisition of works by Cuban and Latin American artists, as well as to grow the museum’s endowment.
+In 2016, Pérez donated 200 works of Cuban contemporary art (valued at $5 million) from his collection to the museum, while pledging an additional $10 million donation to support the acquisition of works by Cuban and Latin American artists, as well as to grow the museum's endowment.
+His personal collection has more than 9,000 works.
 Furthermore, he has pledged to donate his entire collection to the museum after his death.

 In 2019, Pérez opened El Espacio 23, a contemporary art space in the Allapattah neighborhood of Miami.
 The space hosts curated exhibitions from the Pérez Collection and offers free public admission, with apartments available for artist and curator residencies.
+In 2020, Pérez donated a dozen works by Latin American and U.S. Latino artists to Spain's national museum of modern art, the Museo Nacional Centro de Arte Reina Sofia.

 In September 2021, Pérez donated $33 million to the Miami Foundation, an organization supporting arts, culture, education, and social justice in Miami.
 The donation came from the proceeds of the sale of his waterfront estate, Villa Cristina.

-In April 2025, Pérez and his wife, Darlene, donated Joan Mitchell’s triptych Iva to the Tate Modern in London.
+In April 2025, Pérez and his wife, Darlene, donated Joan Mitchell's triptych Iva to the Tate Modern in London.
 The couple also endowed a curatorial post at Tate for African art, and plan future donations of works by African and Latin American artists from their collection.
+In November 2025, the Pérez's also donated to the Tate a group of 36 important works by artists from across Africa and the African diaspora.

+In 2026, Related Group was named a founding partner in Jackson Health Foundation's campaign for the new emergency room at Jackson Memorial Hospital.

+As of 2026, the Pérez family has gifted more than $200 million through the Pérez Family Foundation and the Related Philanthropic Foundation.